-- Then move the ShuttlePoint knob to the last Waypoint.
-On the CP180/CP180i press [ENT]. - On the CP180/CP180i move the ShuttlePoint knob to highlight OLYMPIC and press [ENT].
-On the CP300/CP300i press [OLYMPIC].
-A line joins the starting Waypoint and the last Waypoint.
+- 6. Then move the ShuttlePoint knob to the last Waypoint and press [ENT]. - Move the ShuttlePoint knob to highlight OLYMPIC and press [ENT].
+A line joins the Starting Waypoint and the last Waypoint.

 Figure 9.2a - Olympic Route creation (2)